kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 | Pod Copy            | sets `SYS_PTRACE` in debugging container, sets shareProcessNamespace       |
 | Ephemeral Container | sets `SYS_PTRACE` in ephemeral container                                   |

-This profile is intended to be a useful default.
+This profile prioritizes the debugging experience for the general case.
 For pod debugging it sets `SYS_PTRACE` and uses pod-scoped namespaces.
 Probes and labels are stripped from Pod copies to ensure the copy isn't killed and doesn't receive traffic during debugging.

 Node debugging uses host-scoped namespaces but doesn't otherwise request escalated privileges.